 - Create, Test, Refine: One of the best features of the Pay Per Click model is the data.
 With A-B ad testing, you can create multiple ads and grade their performance based on metrics that you set.
 Managing a PPC campaign takes daily work to fully maximize the results.
 You’re not done after you create your ads … you’re just getting started!

 Need Some Help?

-If you’re ready to get started with pay per click advertising but aren’t sure where to begin, contact one of our account managers today by emailing us here or calling 478-621-4491.
+If you’re ready to get started with pay per click advertising but aren’t sure where to begin, contact one of our account managers today by emailing us at firstname.lastname@example.org or calling 478-621-4491.
 We manage PPC campaign every day for a wide range of clients and we are AdWords certified as well.
 We’re here to help!